leith-bartrich/fiepipe/README.txt

 INSTALL FOR USE:

-To just install it for use, issue a command to pip which tells it to install from github.
+To just install it system wide for use, issue a command to pip which tells it to install from github.

 For example, the master branch from my development repository: